anewton1998/rdap_guide/src/protocol/README.md

 website to use the RDAP content from an RDAP HTTP server.

 Next comes the JSON, which has no strict order (because JSON defines none and RDAP enforces none).
-To help make sense of this, the sections of JSON are re-ordered for educational purposes.
+To help make sense of this, the sections of JSON are re-ordered for illustrative purposes.

 The [`rdapConformance` array](common_data_structures.md#rdapconformance) is an RDAP structure containing protocol and extension compatibility information.
 At a minimum, it must contain the string "rdap_level_0".
 This array shows up in every RDAP response.